elijahnuma/cytosim/textfiles/readmescripts.txt

 collects metadata from job files

 movejobs.sh:
-moves new jobs created from rerunjobs.sh to appropriate place in job order, uses jobs from failedjobs.txt;
+moves new jobs created from rerunjobs.sh to appropriate place in job order, uses jobs from failedjobs.txt

 pendingrunningjobs.sh:
 checks running and pending jobs in bjobs